-Our Ronald McDonald House and Ronald McDonald Family Room provide a temporary home-away-from-home that serves and sustains families of children receiving treatment at area hospitals.
-Seriously ill or injured children cope better when surrounded by loved ones.
-Our mission is made possible through the help of our partner-in-care, McDonald’s, and thanks to the donations and gifts from generous individuals, corporations, organizations, and foundations.
-The Ronald McDonald House in Salt Lake City continues to open welcoming doors to families in need, by keeping families close, so that together they can rest and regroup; hope and heal; laugh and love.
+When families have children who require medical help far away from home, we’re here.
+Our Ronald McDonald House and Ronald McDonald Family Rooms provide a temporary home-away-from-home to serve and sustain families of children receiving treatment at area hospitals.
+Many children cope and heal better when surrounded by loved ones.
+By keeping our welcoming doors open to families in need, we provide a place where they can rest and regroup, hope and heal, laugh and love.
+We keep families close.

-What started as a 13-room house in 1988 has grown to a 72-room house in Salt Lake City, along with two Ronald McDonald Family Rooms in Primary Children’s Hospital each with 4-rooms, and a Hospitality Cart at Ogden Regional Medical Center.
-With the help of our community over the last thirty years, we have served over 100,000 families!
+What started as a 13-room house in 1988 has grown to a 75-room house in Salt Lake City, along with three Ronald McDonald Family Rooms in Primary Children’s Hospital and one at the University of Utah, and a Hospitality Cart at Ogden Regional Medical Center.
+With the help of our community over the last thirty five years, we have served over 125,000 families!
 We celebrate this legacy of love and look back on the last 30 years of incredible moments through the photos and milestones highlighted below.

-Proudly serving as CPO (Chief PAWSitivity Officer) at RMHC, Ollie is our official Therapy Dog.
-Ollie’s role at the Charity is to offer love and support for our pediatric patient guest families by entertaining them with his arsenal of tricks, snuggling when it’s most needed, and just generally being everyone’s favorite pal.
-(He’s getting excellent job reviews!)
+Proudly serving as RMHC’s CPO (Chief PAWSitivity Officer), Ollie is our official Therapy Dog.
+Ollie offers love and connection for our pediatric patient guest families by entertaining them with his arsenal of tricks, snuggling when it’s most needed, and just generally being everyone’s favorite pal.
+(He’s getting excellent performance reviews!)

 Ollie was born on December 29th, 2015 in Westfield, Indiana.
-With the help of Keller Williams, Ollie was brought to RMHC in May 2016 to offer joy, love and snuggles to families, volunteers, and staff alike.
+With the help of Keller Williams, Ollie was brought to RMHC in May 2016 to offer joy, love, and snuggles to families, volunteers, and staff.

 Ollie was trained by Jessica and her team of trainers at Ultimate Canine.
 He has continued his training thanks to Willow Creek Pet Clinic who makes sure is on the top of his game.

 Willow Creek Pet Center donates Ollie’s bi-weekly grooming and glam sessions, as well as all of his veterinary care.
 Thanks, Willow Creek!
-Ollie’s food has been donated by Hill’s Pet Nutrition, making sure this growing boy gets the very best to keep him strong and healthy.
+Ollie’s food has been donated by Hill’s Pet Nutrition, making sure he gets the very best to keep him strong and healthy.

 Ollie has been taken care of by his DAWG TEAM, made up of wonderful volunteers who see to his every need and make sure pediatric patient guest families get plenty of time to visit with him.

-Ollie welcoming his new pals Lyndon and Crosby to the Ronald McDonald House.
 Ollie regularly welcomes new guests and makes them feel right at home.
+Here he is welcoming his new pals Lyndon and Crosby to the Ronald McDonald House.

-Ollie now has a new sister, Olive, and together they visit the families at the Ronald McDonald House and Family Room with their amazing handler, Duncan!
+Ollie now has a new sister, Olive.
+Together they visit the families at the Ronald McDonald House and Family Rooms with their amazing handler, Duncan!

 Fun facts about Ollie

-He does a mean downward dog and cobra pose but he’s still working on his warrior 1, 2, and 3
+- Does an outstanding downward dog and cobra pose but he’s still working on his warrior 1, 2, and 3